 At various times Cruickshank has worked as a designer, managed a music recording label, authored press articles and reviews, maintained active membership of several heritage organisations and founded a specialist online antique dealership.

 In recent years he has been employed in senior sales and marketing roles in the telecommunications and finance sectors.
-From 2005 - 2007 he served as a Director of the Music Broadcasting Society of New South Wales, which owns and operates 2MBS-FM, Australia's oldest and largest public radio station.
+From 2005 - 2007 he served as a Director of the Music Broadcasting Society of New South Wales, which owns and operates Fine Music 102.5, Australia's oldest and largest public radio station.

 He is a confirmed polymath whose interests and activities outside of radio embrace international travel, photography, 20th century design and architecture, cinema, political reform, comparative mythology, history, calendar studies, philately and numismatics and vexillology.
 His pet hates include stupidity, pedantry and dogmatism.